firebase/FirebaseUI-Android/auth/README.md

 If you wish to change the string messages, the existing strings can be overridden by name in your application.
-See the module's [strings.xml](src/main/res/values/strings.xml) file and simply redefine a string to change it, for example:
+See the module's [strings.xml](src/main/res/values/strings.xml) file and simply redefine a string to change it:

 ```xml
 <resources>